mobile app bar

 Ilia Topuria celebrates his championship victory against Alexander Volkanovski during UFC 298 at Honda Center.

-Ilia Topuria’s decision to vacate his featherweight title and walk away for lightweight ambitions has evoked a variety of reactions.
-While some fighters welcomed the move, others —like rising contender Jose Delgado —are furious that they lost the opportunity to face him.
+Ilia Topuria’s decision to vacate his featherweight title to pursue lightweight ambitions has evoked mixed reactions.
+While some fighters welcomed the move, others, like rising contender Jose Delgado, are furious that they lost the opportunity to challenge him.

 Hailing from Yuma, Arizona, and fighting out of Phoenix, the 5’11” Delgado boasts an impressive professional record of 9 wins and just 1 loss.
 Of those 9 wins, 5 have come by knockout and 4 by submission, a testament to his versatile skills.

 For Delgado, a fight with the champion would have been a career-defining moment.
 Firstly, it would have been a title shot.
-Secondly, Topuria commands good pay-per-view numbers, which would have ultimately reflected in his opponent’s purse as well.
-Unfortunately, fate, the UFC, and Topuria, all had different plans for the featherweight championship.
+Secondly, Topuria commands good pay-per-view numbers, which would reflect in his opponent’s purse as well.
+Unfortunately, the UFC and Topuria had different plans.

-“I have one fight in the UFC who the f*** am I to talk about Ilia.
-But I genuinely look at that guy, and to me he’s the guy to beat… I want his head bad, to me he is the most complete fighter I have ever seen.”, Delgado added, mourning the missed opportunity.
+“I have one fight in the UFC – who the f*** am I to talk about Ilia?
+But I genuinely look at that guy, and to me, he’s the guy to beat… I want his head bad, to me, he is the most complete fighter I have ever seen,” he added

 Delgado has a long way to go in the UFC.
 Topuria was always a long shot anyway.
-However, with time, if Delgado keeps winning, then moving up to 155 lbs and challenging the Spaniard wouldn’t be too much of a stretch for a man of his talents.
+However, with time, if the 26-year-old keeps winning, then he can probably think of moving up to 155 lbs to challenge the Spaniard.
+Considering his talent, that wouldn’t be too much of a stretch.

-In the meantime, questions remain about whether Topuria was asked to vacate the title or if he did it of his own volition.
+Meanwhile, questions remain about whether Topuria was asked to vacate the title or if he did it of his own volition.
 For quite some time, the ambitions of becoming a double champ have clouded many a division’s future.
+It’s a nightmare for the matchmakers too.

-And just a couple of days ago, Lopes addressed the question and claimed that the UFC had now made it clear that no champion would be allowed to stall the division, implying that the promotion had a hand to play in the Topuria situation.
+And just a couple of days ago, Diego Lopes claimed that the UFC has made it clear that no champion would be allowed to stall the division.
+This makes it clear that the promotion had a hand to play in the Topuria situation.

-Topuria’s exit set up a direction for the UFC’s lightweight division but as for his next move, a title shot at Islam Makhachev isn’t a done deal just yet.
+Topuria’s exit set up a direction for the UFC’s lightweight division.
+But a title shot at Islam Makhachev isn’t a done deal just yet.

 There are still other possibilities,” White teased.

-Meanwhile, rumor mills suggest that the Spaniard didn’t just drop a title to fight for the top contender spot when he should be taking on the champion, Islam Makhachev, adding even more drama into the mix.
+Meanwhile, rumor mills suggest that the Spaniard didn’t just drop a title to fight for the top contender spot at lightweight.
+Topuria, apparently, feels he should be taking on the champion, Islam Makhachev.
+That adds more intrigue and drama into the mix.

 Post Edited By:Smrutisnat Jena